 In 1997 Jenny started studying medicinal herbs and Clinical Herbology through Dominion Herbal College.
 She also studied Chinese and Ayurvedic herbs with Michael Tierra, became a Clinical Herbalist in 2000.
-She then became a Massage Therapist (2200 hr) in 2002.
+She then became a Registered Massage Therapist in 2002.
 Completed the first level Yoga Teacher in 2005.
 Jenny then trained to become a nurse and after almost completing nursing school with honors, she realized it was not in alignment with her belief system.
-She went on to study neuroscience, how the mind shapes our lives and so much of our health.
-Jenny became a Clinical Hypnotherapist in 2008, then a Certified Neuro Linguistics Programming practitioner in 2010.
-Since 2012 Jenny started training as a life coach, and was certified in 2016, registered with the ICF (International Coaches Federation).
-During 2015, she also completed her second level (500+ hr) Yoga Teacher training in Yoga Therapy.
+In working with clients and understanding how integral the mind is in a person’s health, Jenny started to study neuroscience and epigenetics and became a Clinical Hypnotherapist in 2008, and Certified Neuro Linguistics Programming practitioner in 2010.
+In 2012 Jenny started training as a life coach, and was certified in 2016, registered with the ICF (International Coaches Federation).
+During 2015, she also completed her second level (500 hr) Yoga Teacher training in Yoga Therapy.
 And then another 200 hr in Ashtanga Vinyasa in 2018.

 Jenny’s approach is holistic yet simplified and pragmatic.

 While working as a herbal and nutritional consultant in Toronto, she had the privilege of working with many different health practitioners.
 They had tremendous knowledge yet overly systematized in their approach to helping individual clients.
-Homeopaths would recommend one tiny constitutional rememdy for a whole complex syndrome of disorders.
-Conversely naturopaths would break the client’s bank while making them leave the clinic with a wheel barrel of different supplements and exotic herbs or glandulars, after 1000’s of dollars of testing.
-Physical trainers and nutritionalists tend to be manic with an over emphasis on exercise, food chemistry and calorie counting.
+Homeopaths would recommend one tiny constitutional remedy for a whole complex syndrome of disorders.
+Conversely naturopathic doctors would break the client’s bank while making them leave the clinic with a wheel barrel of different supplements and exotic herbs or glandulars, after 1000’s of dollars of testing.
+Physical trainers and nutritionists tend to be manic with an over emphasis on exercise, food chemistry and calorie counting.